fsdevcom2000/bash-scripts/cron manager/README.md

 # Cron Manager Script

-A professional interactive Bash script to manage cron jobs.
+A simple interactive Bash script to manage cron jobs.
 Supports adding, listing, editing, removing tasks, and using predefined templates.
 Logs all actions.

 ---